Statement of Curriculum Intent

 Every year group in Key Stage 3 will read and analyse: a Shakespeare play, a range of novels, poetry and plays, non-fiction opinion articles, historical context research and short stories.

-Example texts for Key Stage 3: Othello, Jake’s Tower, Private Peaceful, The Importance of Being Earnest, Sherlock Holmes, Of Mice and Men, A Midsummer Night’s Dream, A Christmas Carol, 1984.
+Example texts for Key Stage 3: Romeo and Juliet, Jake’s Tower, Private Peaceful, The Importance of Being Earnest, Sherlock Holmes, Of Mice and Men, A Midsummer Night’s Dream, A Christmas Carol.